LucasBarretto86/LOVE2D_experiment/README.md

 love.graphics.rectangle("line", 0, 0, 32, 16)
 ```

 Draws a white rectangle, where it's initial x and y coordinate are on pixel 0 from screen then it extends horizontally 32 pixels and vertically 16 pixels, this shape is outlined.
-To maked it filled, the first arg should be `fill`
+To maker it filled, the first arg should be `fill`

 ### Circle